Accounting Principles and Concepts

 Cash basis:

 Income and expenses are only shown on financial statements when they are paid and received.
 Accounts receivable would not be taken into account by this method.
 Instead, money would only be counted as income once an invoice is reimbursed.
-Numerous smaller companies begin with cash basis accounting, but accrual basis financial statements offer you a clearer sense of how your business is doing financially.
+Many small companies start with cash-basis accounting, but accrual-basis financial statements provide a more accurate picture of a business's financial health.
 Generally accepted accounting principles (GAAP) mandates public companies to always go for accrual accounting.

 2. Consistency

-The consistency approach claims that when you select an accounting method (cash or accrual), you should always use that method to track your company's finances.
+The principle of consistency dictates that once you choose an accounting method, whether cash or accrual, you should consistently use that method to track your company's finances.
 This lets you compare performance between different accounting periods in a fair way.
 When filing taxes for a small business, the Internal Revenue Service also wants consistency.
 If you choose a method of accounting and then want to change it later on, you have to get permission from tax authorities.

 3. Going Concern

 The "going concern" idea states that you should assume your business is doing well financially and will stay so for a while.
-This sometimes lets companies delay identifying certain expenses into the upcoming accounting period.
+This occasionally allows companies to defer recognizing certain expenses to the upcoming accounting period.
 The accountant or auditor is entirely independent in making assumptions if there is evidence that the business can't repay the loans or satisfy other commitments.
 In a particular scenario, the corporation should start thinking about the liquidation value of its assets.

 4. Conservatism

 In the conservatism principle, income and spending are handled in different ways.
 Businesses should only record income when they know it will be identified, like when they have a purchase order or a signed invoice.
-But businesses should count expenses sooner, as soon as there is a good chance they will incur.
+However, businesses should record expenses as soon as there is a reasonable likelihood they will be incurred.
 This is a point in favor of financial statements that are more conservative and less risky.
 For cash flow reasons, it's better to overemphasize your expenditures than your earnings.

 5. Economic Entity Assumption